-Before 2015, the United States used a relatively light touch with respect to the regulation of ISPs and BIAPs, relying largely on market forces instead of prescriptive regulation.
+Before 2015, the United States used a relatively light touch with respect to the regulation of internet service providers (ISPs) and broadband internet access providers (BIAPs), relying largely on market forces instead of prescriptive regulation.
 By many accounts, this hands-off approach contributed to the rapid growth of the US internet-based sector.
 Subsequent activity at the FCC - including, in particular, the agency's imposition of net neutrality regulations and reclassification of retail broadband internet access services - suggested that it would play a more active role in the regulation of internet-based services.
 However, more recently the pendulum has swung in the other direction, with the FCC returning to a lighter touch with respect to internet access services (e.g., with respect to net neutrality regulation).